ziedbrah-source/monitor-road-traffic-BigData/README.md

 8. The monitoring server made with Flask pulls the cleaned data from the "cleanData" topic in Kafka, enabling real-time monitoring of vehicle locations and movements on a map.
 It visualizes the vehicles' real-time positions, tracks their movements, and alerts users in case of any anomalies or specific events.

 9. The monitoring server also queries MongoDB for real-time data analytics.
 It fetches and displays additional information such as average alerts and average speed over the past X minutes (you choose X).
-This information enhances the monitoring capabilities and provides a comprehensive view of the road conditions.
+This information enhances the monitoring capabilities and provides a comprehensive view of the driver/car conditions.

 ## ARCHITECTURE